-1. This tournament is open to currently registered USYSA league of association teams composed of no more than 18 players in the U-13 through U-15 divisions.
-The U-11and U-12 divisions will carry a roster of 14 players.
-The U10 9v9 division will carry a roster of 14 players or less.
+1. This tournament is open to currently registered USYSA league of association teams composed of no more than 18 players in the U-13 through U-18 divisions.
+The U-11/U-12 division will carry a roster of 14 players.
 The U-8, U-9, & U-10 divisions will carry a roster of 12 players or less.
 All teams must be currently registered with their state, national or provincial association, and all USYSA player passes must be furnished for each tournament contestant at registration.

-2. A maximum of four guest players may be added to the official league or association roster but not to exceed the maximum number allowed per roster as stated above.
+2. A maximum of three guest players may be added to the official league or association roster but not to exceed the maximum number allowed per roster as stated above.

 3. Rosters and guest player forms must be presented at registration.
 Note: Guest player forms must be signed by State approved representative.

 4. No player shall be allowed to register with more than one team or switch to another team during the tournament.

 5. Any team outside of the Ohio South Youth Soccer Association District must have travel permission forms filed out, with the exception of those teams registered with US Soccer.

 6. Medical Release forms must be completed, signed by a parent or guardian a.
 Forms must be presented at registration.

 7. Teams having both boys and girls on their roster will play in the boys division.

 Team placement in a division will be based on the age of the oldest player.
 All teams will determine their ages per player’s birthday as of December 31st.

 International Rules (FIFA/USYSA) apply with the following exceptions:

 1. Substitutes must be at the mid-field line.
 Substitutes should be at the midfield line prior to the opportunity to substitute, with the exception if being substituted for an injury or a caution.